Parse data with the help of regular expressions

 - Item name.
 This name will be bound to a column in the data export plugin.
 It is a limited text description and cannot contain spaces and a few other characters;

-- Parser's type -is a method, which the program will use for data extraction.
-Our parser has a few methods from simple to most powerful.
-In this example, where data is being placed in random place, we can use the most powerful method - regular expressions.
+- Parser's type.
+It is a method, which the program uses for data extraction.
+Our parser has a few methods from simple to the most powerful.
+In this example, where data is being placed in a random place, we can use the most powerful method - regular expressions.
 This method allows extracting of any number of characters by a mask from any position of the data block.
 This mask

 can be adapted to characters in the data packet;

-is the data type of the characters extracted.
-If you'll specify a data type other than the "STRING" data type, then the module will try to convert the string value to the specified data type.
+- Data type.
+It is the data type of the characters extracted.
+If you specify a data type other than the "STRING" data type, then the module will try to convert the string value to the specified data type.
 The module allows you to configure several options that will be used at the conversion (see the "Data format" tab);

 - Default value.
 The value specified here is to be used when data cannot be extracted from a data packet (or can't be converted to the specified data type);

-our case we needs numbers, that are placed after #1B[XX;XXH characters,
+our case, we need numbers that are placed after #1B[XX;XXH characters,

 where XX may be one or two numbers.
 Then we should specify the following regular expression: \[\d+\;\d+H[\ \+]+([\d\.]+).
 Here \d+ is one